GenomicsAotearoa/Introduction-to-R/docs/02-data-prelude.md

 (2016)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4988878/), 12
 populations of *Escherichia coli* were propagated for more than 50,000 generations in a glucose-limited minimal medium.
-This medium was supplemented with citrate which *E. coli* cannot metabolize in the aerobic conditions of the experiment.
+This medium was supplemented with citrate which *E. coli* cannot metabolise in the aerobic conditions of the experiment.
 Sequencing of the populations at regular time points reveals that spontaneous citrate-using mutants (Cit+) appeared in a population of *E.coli* (designated Ara-3) at around 31,000 generations.
-It should be noted that spontaneous Cit+ mutants are extraordinarily rare - inability to metabolize citrate is one of the defining characters of the *E. coli* species.
+It should be noted that spontaneous Cit+ mutants are extraordinarily rare - inability to metabolise citrate is one of the defining characters of the *E. coli* species.
 Eventually, Cit+ mutants became the dominant population as the experimental growth medium contained a high concentration of citrate relative to glucose.
 Around